-If needed, our team is able to work with clients using human translation on specific sections or pages.
-This can be helpful for businesses who operate in niche industries using special or unusual terminology.
-It can also be advantageous for medical, legal, and financial companies etc., where 100% accuracy is crucial.
-A range of other natural language processing optimisation techniques are also available, and over time, Recite Me has updated hundreds of single words and phrases across all languages to improve pronunciation.
+If needed, our team can work with clients using human translation on specific sections or pages.
+This can be helpful for businesses that operate in niche industries using special or unusual terminology.
+It can also be advantageous for medical, legal, and financial companies, etc., where 100% accuracy is crucial.
+A range of other language optimization techniques are also available, and over time, Recite Me has updated hundreds of single words and phrases across all languages to improve pronunciation.

 The customer feedback from our clients shows the power of offering a tool that includes translation options:

 “I’m a member of an Eastern European community support group and regularly use the Recite Me toolbar to translate online content.
 I can access information with various adjustments, including translation in many languages, some of them even in audio versions.
 I can also change colors, text, and use other on-screen tools.
 I have had a very good experience working with Beyond Housing since they upgraded their website with new tools as part of their programme, ‘Believing in Accessibility for All’.”

 Of course, the language trends for individual businesses will differ depending on your industry and where your company is based.
 The key takeaway is that on-page and text-to-speech language translation technology is a game-changer when it comes to reaching a wider audience – whether at home or overseas.

 “When your site is available in multiple languages, you attract the attention of an international market.
 You also become identified as a global brand which elevates your status and improves your reputation.
 Consumers tend to trust global brands more than ones that are only known locally.”

 Nick McGuire, E-commerce specialist and blogger

 Some smaller and more local businesses are quick to dismiss the need for translation features.
 However, making your products and services available in other languages is a good idea even within the domestic market.
 For example, did you know that: